 Don’t forget that all the mums will want to talk to you and you will be dragged from pillar to post so try to delegate as much to other people as you possibly can!!
 Extra pairs of hands can be used for teas and coffees, face painting /glitter, DJing, laying the table, cutting the cake, cleaning up etc. Be sure to give jobs to people beforehand so everyone knows where they stand.

 3) Leave enough time to plan

 Halls book out really quickly (especially for winter months) so make sure you chose a venue with good parking, lots of space for coats and bags and a separate area to prepare food/drinks.
-Please see my parties page for some local venue ideas.
+Please see my parties page for some local venue ideas ** This link has been removed until we are allowed to use halls again**.
 Also when purchasing items for kids Birthday party bags/decor don’t forget the most affordable online options will often carry a 3-week delivery period as standard.

 4) Having a contingency plan

 Make sure you have a backup for every important section of the Birthday party (do you have a spare speaker, will there be an impact on games/numbers if some people don’t show up) Also making sure you have enough content planned.
 Things can go much quicker than you anticipate so make sure you have twice as many game ideas as you need.
 Also having a few spares of anything physical for unexpected younger siblings is not a bad idea.

 Getting the music right is colossal!!
 (Of course, I would think that!!)
 It is super important to have music which the children love, queued up and ready.
 Make sure you create a playlist beforehand and that you have a backup on another device.
 Need inspiration?
 Download my free kids party playlist here.